jwong32528/me405-romi-mecha21/README.md

 ### **State Machine / Task Flow:**
 - **Line Following:** PID controller that adjusts the left and right wheel effort values based on the line sensor task's centroid value.
-Romi follows the line indefinitley until it detects a bump, or one of tasks switch the mode.
+Romi follows the line indefinitely until it detects a bump or a task switches the mode.
 - **Pivot Mode:** Uses IMU to measure initial heading as reference for rotating Romi based on a fixed angle displacement.
 - **Straight Mode:** Uses encoder to measure the current position.
 The desired displacement is then acquired from the queue and added to the current position to obtain a target distance.
 Romi moves forward until the current encoder distance reaches the target distance.
 - **Finish Line Mode:** Romi idles